Like all sports, rugby union is currently getting to grips with effects of the coronavirus pandemic.

 Postponements and cancellations have hit across the board, and here, the PA news agency looks in detail at the impact.

-The RFU has confirmed the end of the 2019/20 season for all league, cup and county rugby in England with the exception of the Gallagher Premiership, which the RFU is in active discussions with.— England Rugby (@EnglandRugby) March 20, 2020
+The RFU has confirmed the end of the 2019/20 season for all league, cup and county rugby in England with the exception of the Gallagher Premiership, which the RFU is in active discussions with.— England Rugby (at 🏠) (@EnglandRugby) March 20, 2020

 Please read the full statement below.

 This season’s Guinness Six Nations was the first major rugby union event to be hit, with four games – Ireland v Italy, Italy v England, France v Ireland and Wales v Scotland all postponed.
 No rearranged dates have been set, but late October has been mooted.
 England’s Gallagher Premiership is currently on hold until April 24, with the Guinness PRO14 – featuring teams from Wales, Scotland, Ireland, Italy and South Africa – suspended indefinitely.
 European rugby chiefs postponed the Champions Cup and Challenge Cup quarter-finals, which had been due to take place early next month, while HSBC World Rugby Sevens Series tournaments in London and Paris were postponed, in addition to the Melrose Sevens.
 Major competitions across the world have also been affected, highlighted by the southern hemisphere’s Super Rugby tournament – involving teams from Australia, New Zealand, South Africa, Japan and Argentina – currently being suspended.
 The postponement of the Olympics affects the men’s and women’s sevens tournaments at the Games.
 In France the Challenge Cup and Champions Cup knockout stages have also been pushed back to an unspecified date.

 That is the big question for rugby chiefs throughout the world.
-They are dealing in unknown factors at the moment, but all current information points to no resumption of competitions any time soon.
+They are dealing in unknown factors at the moment but all current information points to no resumption of competitions any time soon.
 England’s 2020-21 season is scheduled to start in mid-September, while players will also need a break from games and training before that all gets under way.
 The general feeling is of competitions this term being curtailed or cancelled, although there is a precedent for a Six Nations resumption.
 In 2001, three of Ireland’s games were postponed following an outbreak of foot and mouth before being played in the September and October of that year.
 The sport is currently gripped by a huge bout of finger-crossing.

 Status update for Welsh rugby:— Welsh Rugby Union 🏉 (@WelshRugbyUnion) March 18, 2020